JJRoca/TaskManagement/README.md

 - Role-based authorization.
 - Data persistence with PostgreSQL.
 - Deployment on Render.
+## Roles
+- TaskAssigner: This role allows users to assign tasks to others.
+- TaskViewer: Users with this role can view the tasks assigned to them.

+To view the API documentation, visit [here](https://test-management-jewy.onrender.com/api).
 ## How to Use

 1. Clone the repository.